CVIR-Lab/MarsData/README.md

 [4]: [Baidu Cloud]();

-If you find **MarsData** is helpful for your research, please cite our paper：
+If you find **MarsData** is helpful for your research, please cite our papers and data：

 ```
 @article{liu2023rockformer,